Bailey's and Coffee No Bake Pots de Crème is an easy dessert and a quick way make your friends and family feel special on St. Patrick's Day!

-A few years ago I fell in love with this woman named Ree Drummond.
+A few years ago I fell in love with a woman named Ree Drummond.
 You know, the Pioneer Woman?
-Yeah, you may have heard of her.
-Anywho, one day I was watching her show on the Food Network and she made a super fancy, super special supper for her dad.
-The highlight of that meal was the brandy pots de crème she made for dessert.
+You may have heard of her.
+Anywho, I was watching her show on the Food Network and she made a super special supper for her dad.
+The highlight of that meal was the brandy no bake pots de crème she made for dessert.

-They were so swanky and so elegant…and she made them in her blender!
+They were so swanky and elegant, but she made them in her blender in 5 seconds flat!

-I flipped my lid and vowed that I would make my own version as soon as humanly possible, and that's exactly what I've done for you today.
+I flipped my lid and vowed I would make my own version as soon as possible, and that's exactly what I've done for you today.

 5 Ingredient No Bake Bailey’s & Coffee Pots de Crème w/ Bailey’s Whipped Cream